Temporary Foreign Worker Program: Employer Compliance

 Unlike inspections, ECRs occur before the LMIA application is approved in order to verify past compliance with respect to program requirements for wages, occupation, and working conditions.
 Returning employers attest to this past compliance on their LMIA application form.
 In the ECR, ESDC/Service Canada may look at an employer's compliance for up to six years prior to the receipt of the LMIA application.

-On December 31, 2013, employer requirements were updated to ensure that foreign workers are:
+Employer requirements ensure that foreign workers are:

 - employed in the "same" occupation (previously “substantially the same” occupation) set out in the offer of employment; and

 - provided with wages and working conditions that are substantially the same as - but not less favourable than - those set out in the offer of employment (previously “substantially the same wages and working conditions”).

 Expectations of Employers during an ECR

 Upon re-applying to the TFWP, employers may be subjected to a document-based review to ensure that they have met the wage, working conditions, and occupation requirements.
 Employers will be asked to provide specific documents to demonstrate their compliance.
 During the review, employers will have an opportunity to provide justifications for initial findings of non-compliance and to take corrective action, in some cases.